CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/pythonLibrary.md

 2. Keep your API key safe and secure, as it is similar to a password for your dashboard.
 If publishing your Python code to a wider audience, please research secure handling of API keys.

-3. Install the latest version of [Python 3](ttps://wiki.python.org/moin/BeginnersGuide/NonProgrammers)
+3. Install the latest version of [Python 3](https://wiki.python.org/moin/BeginnersGuide/NonProgrammers)

 4. Use _pip_ (or an alternative such as _easy_install_) to install the library from the Python [Package Index](https://pypi.org/project/meraki/):
     * `pip install meraki`
     * If you have both Python3 and Python2 installed, you may need to use `pip3` (so `pip3 install meraki`) along with `python3` on your system
     * If _meraki_ was previously installed, you can upgrade to the latest non-beta release with `pip install --upgrade meraki`

-5. Meraki dashboard API v1 is currently in beta, so if you clone this repository and want to use v1 locally, rename the folder "meraki_v1" to "meraki", replacing the v0 contents there.
+5. If you clone this repository and want to use v1 locally, rename the folder "meraki_v1" to "meraki", replacing the v0 contents there.
 You can also specify the version of the library when installing with _pip_:
     * See the full [release history](https://pypi.org/project/meraki/#history) to pick the version you want, or use `pip install meraki==` without including a version number to display the list of available versions
     * v0 versions of the Python library begin with _0_ (0.**x**.**y**), and v1 versions begin with _1_ (1.0.0b**z** for beta)
     * Specify the version you want with the install command; for example: `pip install meraki==0.x.y` for v0 or `pip install meraki==1.0.0bz` for v1 beta